ax-va/JavaScript-Crash-Course-Morgan-2024/terms.md

 **D3 = Data-Driven Documents**

-The *D3* library leverages SVG and JavaScript to create data visualizations through a technique called *data binding*, where individual parts of the underlying data to visualize are linked to individual elements on the page.
+The *D3* library leverages SVG and JavaScript to create data visualizations through a technique called *data binding* so that each individual piece of the data, called a *datum*, is bound to an individual element on the page (usually an SVG element).
 Changing the data results in changing the elements as well.

 **Event bubbling = triggering an event on an element causes triggering the event on all its ancestors**